 I took one bite and I DIED.
 I just went straight to wanderlusty-foodie heaven.
 Let’s just assume there is such a thing.
-And that it’s filled with plantains and cashew chicken and complimentary first-class upgrades.
+And that it’s filled with plantains and tzatziki and complimentary first-class upgrades.

 So, this recipe is my own re-creation of that epic dish and it’s easy enough to make on a weeknight.
 You know, like tonight!

-Okay, a couple notes about this recipe.
+Okay, a couple of notes about this recipe:

-Second, make sure your plantain is REALLY ripe.
+- First, make sure your plantain is REALLY ripe.
 Like, black.
 This means it will be more sweet, rather than starchy.
 You already have the sweet potatoes and rice so you don’t need more starch in this one.

 Here’s Your Recipe!